ushahidi/Subprocess_API/README.md

     wget https://raw.github.com/ushahidi/Subprocess_API/master/subprocess_api.py
     python subprocess_api.py

-This will run the HTTP server localhost port 8000 by default.
+This will run the HTTP server on localhost port 8000 by default.
 If you would like to customise this, change the `HOST` and `PORT` settings at the top of the script.

 ## Security